Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: Introduction

-To prove our result, we make a number of technical contributions that we believe will be of significant utility in the future study of intermediate degree, which, again, we view as a highly natural measure of plan complexity.
-One tool that we present (in Section~\ref{sect:query-structures}) is a theorem showing how to convert an SPJ query plan to a relational structure along with a certain form of tree decomposition of the structure; this allows us to apply structural measures based on tree decompositions to reason about the intermediate degree of plans.
-While the way that our main theorem's algorithm computes the minimized plan $p'$ from a given plan $p$ is, on a high level, quite natural---essentially, $p'$ is based on the core of the chase of a relational structure naturally derived from $p$---the proof that $p'$ is minimal in the desired sense is nontrivial, since we have to reason about arbitrary plans that are semantically equivalent to $p'$.
-The core is, intuitively speaking, a minimized version of a relational structure; the chase is a well-known procedure that enforces constraints on a relational structure.
+To prove our result, we make a number of technical contributions that we believe will be of significant utility in the future study of intermediate degree, which we view as a highly natural measure of plan complexity.
+One tool that we present (in Subsection~\ref{ssect:query-structures}) is a theorem showing how to convert an SPJ query plan to a relational structure along with a certain form of tree decomposition of the structure; this allows us to apply structural measures based on tree decompositions to reason about the intermediate degree of plans.
+As a first step towards our main result, we show a restricted version of the main theorem to SPJ plans, that is, an algorithm that, given an SPJ plan $p$ and a set $\Sigma$ of unary keys, outputs a semantically equivalent SPJ plan $p'$ (over all databases satisfying $\Sigma$) with the lowest possible intermediate degree.
+While the way that this algorithm computes the minimized plan $p'$ from a given plan $p$ is, on a high level, quite natural --- essentially, $p'$ is based on the core of the chase of a relational structure naturally derived from $p$ --- the proof that $p'$ is minimal in the desired sense is non-trivial, since we have to reason about arbitrary plans that are semantically equivalent to $p'$.
+Intuitively, the core is a minimized version of a relational structure and the chase is a well-known procedure that enforces constraints on a relational structure.